Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

     ♡ access / placement:
         - next to the Water Processing Room
-        - away from living rooms and the greenhouse grow floor
+        - away from living rooms and greenhouse

     ♡ includes:
         - gray water storage